ta5een/t5os/README.md

-# `wyoos`
+# `t5os`

-`wyoos` is my implementation of a small operating system following the [Write your own Operating System][wyoos-yt-playlist] YouTube playlist by Viktor Engelmann.
+`t5os` is my implementation of a small operating system, mostly following the [Write your own Operating System][wyoos-yt-playlist] YouTube playlist by Viktor Engelmann.

 ## Getting Started